 Top 10 Pieces of Information Your Wildfire Lawyer Needs ASAP

-Surviving a wildfire can lead to significant property losses, medical bills and personal injuries.
-While a wildfire lawsuit against PG&E cannot reverse these losses, it could help your family move forward with the financial assistance you need.
+Surviving a wildfire disaster can lead to significant property losses, medical bills, and personal injuries.
+While a wildfire lawsuit against PG&E cannot reverse these losses, it could help disaster victims and their families move forward with the financial assistance they need.
 You may feel overwhelmed by the amount of information a wildfire claim demands – especially with a claim-filing deadline that is less than three months away.
-Getting these 10 pieces of information to your California wildfire lawyer as soon as possible could prevent you from losing the right to file.
+Getting these ten pieces of information to your California wildfire attorney as soon as possible could prevent you from losing the right to file and obtaining other resources through your insurance carrier.

 Information Your Wildfire Lawyer Needs